kcenon/thread_system/docs/performance.md

 4. **Retry Handling**: Operations may fail under extreme contention - implement retry logic
 5. **Monitoring**: Use built-in statistics to track performance metrics including retry counts

+## Logger Performance (Now Separate Project)

+*Note: Logger has been moved to a separate project.
+The following benchmarks are from when logger was integrated with Thread System.*

-## Logger Comparison with Industry Standards
+### Logger Comparison with Industry Standards

 ### Overview
 This section compares Thread System's logging performance against industry-standard logging libraries.
 The logger uses adaptive job queues for automatic optimization.